 But beware: Sun-protective clothing doesn't take the place of sunscreen, cautioned dermatologist Dr. Joshua Zeichner, who is the director of cosmetic and clinical research at Mount Sinai Hospital's Department of Dermatology.
-He recommends wearing a sunscreen with an SPF 30 or higher.
+He recommended wearing a sunscreen with SPF 30 or higher.

 "Ideally you should cover the body with sunscreen.
 I recommend a quarter-sized dollop to the face and an amount that's the size of a standard shot glass applied to the rest of the body.
 For added benefit, make sure to wear sun-protective clothing, hats and sunglasses," said Zeichner.
 "Rash guards are great at preventing sunburn by physically blocking UV light from burning the skin."